pcw109550/write-up/2019/CSAW/Fault_Box/README.md

 #### Analysis of given system

 `flag` and `fake_flag` is signed by textbook RSA.
-I have only two oracle to recover real flag since `cnt` variable is initially set to `2` and decremented after using the oracle.
+I have only two oracles to recover real flag since `cnt` variable is initially set to `2` and decremented after using the oracle.
+Public modulus `n` will be newly updated after two trials.
 Luckily, we can use RSA encryption oracle without decreasing `cnt`.

-`enc_fake_flag()` method deliberately injects error while RSA signing, by XORing `fun` with intermediate values.
+`TEST_CRT_encrypt()` method deliberately injects error while RSA signing, by XORing `fun` with intermediate values.
 I notice this is a classic [fault attack on RSA CRT](https://crypto.stackexchange.com/questions/63710/fault-attack-on-rsa-crt).

 #### Steps for recovering information and getting the flag